About Park Avenue

 Park Avenue Programs

-Park Avenue offers many programs such as Fifth Grade Ambassadors, Drama Club, Reading Recovery, Passport to IB, Fifth Grade Exhibition, Veteran’s Day Assembly, Open House, Meet the Teachers Night, Student-led Conferences, Battle of the Books, Extended Learning Activities, Boy Scouts, Girl Scouts, Band Lessons, String Lessons, Jump Rope for Heart, Pick a Better Snack, Junior Achievement BizTown (4th grade), Big Brothers/Big Sisters of Iowa, Gifted and Talented opportunities, intervention services, piano lessons.
+Park Avenue offers many programs and activities such as Student Council, Open House, Meet the Teachers Night, Student-led Conferences, Battle of the Books, Extended Learning Activities, Boy Scouts, Girl Scouts, Jump Rope for Heart, Pick a Better Snack, Gifted and Talented opportunities, intervention services, Celebration of the Arts Nights, Holiday Shopping, Family Fun Night, Book Fairs, Fall, Winter, and Spring Parties, Field Trips, Fifth Grade Recognition, Drake Relays, Fun Fitness Day, and School Picture Days.

 Park Avenue Building Goals